 I have an established primary care practice and I would like to continue seeing patients in the office.
 Is this feasible as a Cirrus Medical Network affiliate physician?

 Lastly, if you would like to add online concierge services to your practice as a “private label” service, please contact our administrator here for details.
-We can custom design your site and set-up your membership and payment gateways.
+We look forward to offering this service in the near future.

 How secure is Cirrus Medical Network?